-In the event that the club has to be cancelled at short notice, every effort will be made to inform you by either e-mail or text message.
+If the club has to be cancelled at short notice, every effort will be made to inform you by either e-mail or text message.
 For your child's peace of mind, we would also ask that you give them a contingency plan for 3.00p.m.